grafana/github-datasource/docs/sources/setup/installation.md

 weight: 101
 ---

-# Installing GitHub data source plugin
+# Install the GitHub data source plugin

 There are multiple ways to install this plugin into your Grafana instance